patricktedesco/gitflow-practice/README.md

 - Adding first comments to the fork repository.

-- Adding a new comment from the origin.
+- Adding a new comment from the origin (2).